 Don’t you just love how Caroline took her health into her own hands?

 There are limitations to what our medical system and medical professionals can provide.
-In fact, one of the Number One tenants of functional medicine is that the provider and patient form a therapeutic partnership.
+In fact, one of the number one tenants of Functional Medicine is that the provider and patient work in therapeutic partnership with each other.
 But as you and I both know, most partnerships don’t thrive when one person has all the power or is expected to have all the answers.

 Whether it be a personal relationship or a professional one, a partnership is an alliance.
 It’s cooperative.
 In the case of the strongest and most effective partnerships, both “stake holders” are equally responsible for the desired outcome.

 My mission is to help you to become a fully vested partner for those seeking greater empowerment in their personal health and healing journeys.
 Caroline’s journey from patient to practitioner exemplifies the evolution available to you, offering your clients the same level of care, attention, and partnership that I was privileged to provide her.
 Ultimately, establishing your role as a partner and educator on your client’s care team will pave the way for the success of your practice, regardless of whether it’s newly established or has a longstanding presence.